Mijick/NavigationView/README.md

 ```
 - By calling one of the static methods of NavigationManager:
     - `NavigationManager.pop()`
-    - `NavigationManager.pop(to type: NavigatableView.Type)` where type is the type of view you want to return to
+    - `NavigationManager.pop(to type:)` where type is the type of view you want to return to
     - `NavigationManager.popToRoot()`

 <br>